-HANS - LOCATED IN MN - BELGIAN SHEPHERD MALINOIS DOG FOR ADOPTION
+HANS - LOCATED IN IL - BELGIAN SHEPHERD MALINOIS DOG FOR ADOPTION

 Mutt Dogs For Adoption in Imlay City, MI, USA